purna16/wordpress-project/README.md

-Here is a detailed documentation covering the entire process of setting up automated WordPress deployment on AWS using GitHub Actions per the assignment requirements:
+Here is a detailed documentation covering the entire process of setting up automated WordPress deployment on AWS using GitHub Actions as per the assignment requirements:

 # Automated WordPress Deployment on AWS

 ## Introduction

-The goal is to install WordPress on an EC2 instance in AWS and automate deployments using GitHub Actions per the technical assignment requirements.
+The goal is to install WordPress on an EC2 instance in AWS and automate deployments using GitHub Actions as per the technical assignment requirements.

 ## Server Setup